bellcastle88/CRM-App/README.md

 # DatabaseWebApp

-This is a CRM App which is very simple.
+This is a Customer Relationship Manager App which is very simple.

 I made this app to improve my developing skill with Java and Spring.